-The baseflow survey of Lower Las Garzas Creek was conducted on October 9, 2008.
-The survey was initiated at the confluence of the Las Garzas Creek with the Carmel River and extended upstream to Moore's Lake at Robinson Canyon Road.
+Two baseflow surveys of Lower Las Garzas Creek were conducted.
+The first survey was on August 12, 2009 (Figure 2a) and the second of September 25, 2009 (Figure 2b).
+The surveys began at the confluence of the Las Garzas Creek with the Carmel River and extended upstream to Moore's Lake at Robinson Canyon Road.